titogarcia/clojure-format/README.md

 # Rules for formatting Clojure code

 ## General rules
+Indent using 2 spaces.

 Align similar to semantically similar.

-Indent using 2 spaces.

-The developer is in control.
-Feel free to use assisting tools at coding-time, but do not verify nor correct at later stages.
+Feel free to use formatting tools under the supervision of the developer, but do not enforce a format with automatic tools at later stages.

 ### Function/macro arguments
 In general, indent arguments using 2 spaces: